connorrothschild/v3/content/posts/flat-data-r.md

 await r_run.status();
 ```

-The above script is rather simple: it 1) imports Deno, 2) installs packages, and 3) runs the processing script, titled `clean.R`.
+The above script is rather simple: it 1) installs packages, and 2) runs the processing script, titled `clean.R`.

-The second step is important.  **Package management was the biggest issue I ran into while setting up this workflow; if you're having issues, pay attention to this step.** You'll need to identify all the scripts that are required in your R processing script, but you can't install those packages *in the script itself*, due to virtual machine permissions.
-You instead have to run them via the command line, using `sudo Rscript -e`, as I do above (in step 2).
+The first step is important.  **Package management was the biggest issue I ran into while setting up this workflow; if you're having issues, pay attention to this step.** You'll need to identify all the scripts that are required in your R processing script, but you can't install those packages *in the script itself*, due to virtual machine permissions.
+You instead have to run them via the command line, using `sudo Rscript -e`, as I do above (in step 1).

 The command `sudo Rscript -e` precedes any regular function or command that you would run in an R script.
 It executes those commands via the command line, rather than within a script.
 (We add sudo to overcome system user permission problems.)
 For more, see [this page](https://stackoverflow.com/questions/18306362/run-r-script-from-command-line).